jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_5.rst

   :red:`weak option`      :red:`weak fit`        :green:`HIRE`
   ======================  =====================  =====================

-  :red:`REJECT` if it is :red:`NOT a strong option` AND it is a :green:`strong fit`.
+  :red:`REJECT` only if it is a :red:`weak option` AND it is a :green:`strong fit`.
 Did I just hire a weak option that is also a weak fit?

 * :ref:`negate_second<test_negate_second>`: ``return not second``